 If you have never had to recover a file in Windows, you are in the minority.
 At some point in time, many of us have accidentally deleted a file on either a drive or removable storage like an SD card or USB stick.

 While there are tons of third-party tools that Google will surface, you never quite know if these tools will work or worse, if they are installing malware or crypto mining software in the background.
 That’s where professional services come into play but those options can be expensive and depending on the task, completely overkill.

-Microsoft has a new application that makes it easy to recover files and below you will find a tutorial about how to use the application.
+Microsoft has a new application that makes it easy to recover files, and it’s called Windows File Recovery. and below you will find a tutorial about how to use the application.
 If you need additional documentation, you can find that here.

 The first thing you will need to do is download the recovery tool and also make sure you are running Windows 10 2004 (Windows 10 version released Spring 2020) or later.
 You can download the application from the link below: